 Highland House Museum Truro - Truro Archaeology: Overview A Hands-On Exhibit

 "Linda Morales-Morceau, chief of the Chappiquiddics, agreed with the decision to reject the money, comparing it to trading "beads for Manhattan," while Spring Buffalo said Cape Wind is an inevitability and the money could have been used to help his tribe during a brutal economy.
 But both said their tribes should have been consulted as fellow Wampanoag who share concerns about their ancestors' burial grounds and other affects of the project.

-The Affiliated Tribes holds an annual Pow Wow each year in May.
+Rhode Island Tribes hold an annual Pow Wow each year in May.